How to Grow & Care for Blueberries in Containers

 Common Pests and Plant Diseases

 Insect and fungal problems can sometimes occur on blueberry plants.
-If you need to treat your plants, make sure to use a fungicide or pesticide that is safe for edible plants.
+If you need to treat your plants, use a fungicide or pesticide safe for edible plants.
 Blueberry maggots and cherry fruit worms can also be occasional problems.
 While these pests are treatable with systemic pesticides, be wary of their use, as many are toxic to pollinating insects.

 watering blueberry plants